p2xai/localcobalt-nighty/README.md

 ## Notes

-- The `--optimize` flag is only available for GIF operations
+ - The `-optimize` flag is only available for GIF operations
 - All commands share the same configuration system
 - Files are processed locally in Docker containers
 - Discord has an 8MB file size limit